CtrlK

 Distinctiveness Conflict Risk

-The specific tool names (ruff, mypy, pytest) and TDD methodology provide some distinctiveness, but 'Python development' is broad enough to overlap with general Python coding skills or other Python-related skills.
+The specific tool names (ruff, mypy, pytest) help distinguish it from generic Python skills, but 'Python development' is broad enough to overlap with other Python-related skills.
+The lack of explicit scope boundaries increases conflict risk.

 2 / 3